 Their “default” feeding position is at right-angles to the sea bed with their “mouth” end flush with the surface.
-As they flee, they move rapidly downwards, and any digging on your part is likely to be fruitless – or mangle the clam beyond edibilty.
+As they flee, they move rapidly downwards, and, in the fine silts of the Solway and Wigtown Bay, any digging on your part is likely to be fruitless – or mangle the clam beyond edibilty.
+In coarser sands off Orkney and Lewis they burrow more slowly and it is often possible to plunge your hand and grab them as they retreat.
+But even in these areas many will evade you.
 This is where your salt comes into play.

 Keep your eye on the source of the “spoot”.
 You should be able to discern the clam’s escape route in the form of a small crater (sometimes this can look like an elongated 8).
 Liberally apply you salt and wait.
-If both your salt and the sand are dry, it may help to wash your salt down the hole with some water.
+If both your salt and the sand are dry, it may help to wash your salt down the hole with some sea water.
 You should soon see pulsing movements of wet sand in the crater.
 This is the exciting bit – for the first few hundred times anyway!
-Eventually, the clam, fooled into thinking the tide has come in, should magically, and quite rudely, emerge.
+Eventually, the clam should magically, and quite rudely, emerge.
 Don’t get panicked into grabbing them as soon as they put their head above the parapet – they could easily slip from your grasp.
 Even if they seem to be retreating again, have faith!
 They move by pulsing motions in a two steps forward, one step back kind of way, and almost always fully emerge given time.
 Check out this video to see the process in action…

 A friend of mine from Shetland sneers a little at the salt method.
 It is seen as a wee bit “soft” up there and anyone turning up at low tide with salt will get sideways glances.
 Their technique is a much fairer contest whereby you creep up on their burrows and cut a long-bladed knife through the sand until it makes contact with the fleeing mollusc.
 Keeping a sideways pressure against the shell will stop its flight and you should be able to root them out quite easily.
 It certainly isn’t as easy as the salt method, but is ultimately more satisfying – but only once the novelty of seeing them erupt has worn off.